lrcfmd/MolecularSetTransformer/README.md

     - chemberta
     - mordred
 - `training_data` The location of the .csv file containing the molecular pairs for training
+- `save_dir` The directory to save the trained model
 - `n_epochs` The number of epochs to use for training
 - `lr` Learning rate
+- `use wandb` We use Weight&Biases to monitor the hyperparameters during the training.
+This not a strict requirement but it is suggested.
+If you want to use it, you need to set up a `config.json` file with the hyperparameters and to create an account [here](https://wandb.ai/) and install the Python package:

+    ```
+    pip install wandb
+    ```

 Example

     python train.py --model gnn --training_data csd_data/csd_cocrystals2020.csv --save_dir pretrained_models -n_epochs 100 -lr 0.001

+# Notebooks
+- ```cocrystal_statistics.ipynb``` Contains the code to reproduce the plots regarding the statistical analysis of the current co-crystal related research
+- ```models_evaluation.ipynb``` Contains the code to reproduce the scoring plots of the paper.
+Additionally reproduces the AUC plots for head to head comparison of the APIs accuracy
+- ```interpretability.ipynb``` Notebook explaining the interpretability among the molecular pairs

-## Use our pretrained models to get quick predictions for any given SMILES pair
+# Use our pretrained models to get quick predictions for any given SMILES pair

-just click on the link: [https://share.streamlit.io/katerinavr/streamlit/app.py](https://share.streamlit.io/katerinavr/streamlit/app.py)
+Click on the link: [Co-crystal screeening GUI](https://share.streamlit.io/katerinavr/streamlit/app.py)

+The full code and dependencies can be found to the following repository: https://github.com/katerinavr/streamlit